TheJumpCloud/jcapi-java/jcapiv2/docs/GraphApi.md

 <a name="graphUserGroupTraverseActiveDirectory"></a>
 # **graphUserGroupTraverseActiveDirectory**
-> List&lt;GraphObjectWithPaths&gt; graphUserGroupTraverseActiveDirectory(groupId, contentType, accept, limit, skip)
+> List&lt;GraphObjectWithPaths&gt; graphUserGroupTraverseActiveDirectory(groupId, contentType, accept, limit, skip, xOrgId)

 List the Active Directories bound to a User Group